 - 1. Respect and care are always to be shown to minors.
 Abbey personnel and seminarians must always use prudential judgment marked by personal and professional integrity to ensure the safety of minors, avoiding all inappropriate behavior or even the appearances of impropriety. - 2.
 When providing one-on-one pastoral care to a minor, meetings should take place in open and accessible locations.
 Meetings must be arranged at times and in places that assure accountability, e.g., open spaces, rooms with transparent glass doors, areas where other adults are present, and with the knowledge of parents or guardians except for extreme circumstances such as where the safety of the minor is of concern. - 3.
-Retreats, days of recollection, or other gatherings for minors or adults with minor children sponsored by Mount Angel Abbey and Seminary must include the participation of parents or designated guardians.
+Retreats, days of recollection, or other gatherings for minors or adults with minor children sponsored by Mount Angel Abbey and/or Seminary must include the participation of parents or designated guardians.
 An appropriate ratio of parents or guardians to young people must be maintained during any event.
+Chaperones must be 21 years or older.
 The ratio may vary according to the age of the children and the event.
-Children under the age of 10 will normally require a higher ratio of adult supervision, e.g., 1-5; children over 10 will normally require a lower ratio, e.g., 1-10.
+Children under the age of 10 will normally require a higher ratio of adult supervision, e.g., 1 5; children over 10 will normally require a lower ratio, e.g., 1 10.
 Good judgment must be used in each case by those responsible.
-Under no circumstance may only one adult supervise such a gathering. - 4.
-While sympathetic with the difficulties parents who are employees or volunteers may have in arranging supervisory care for their children, the Abbey and Seminary cannot accommodate children in workplaces, classrooms or in unsupervised circumstances.
-Students may not bring minors into a classroom while classes are in session.
+Under no circumstance may only one adult supervise such a gathering.